Shortcomings in the Understanding of Why Cosmological Perturbations Look Classical: The exacerbated problem: applying quantum physics to the early universe

 \section{The exacerbated problem: applying quantum physics to the early universe}

-We should point out that some researchers in the field, such as \cite{Padmanaban}, have acknowledged that there is something mysterious in the standard account of the emergence of structure, and people like J. Hartle \cite{Hartle1} have pointed out the need to generalize quantum mechanics to deal with cosmology, and, of course, R. Penrose, who in his last book \cite{RoadToReality} has stressed the relevance of the general measurement problem in quantum mechanics to the problem of breakdown of the H.\&I. during inflation, comparing it with the problem of the breakdown of spherical symmetry in a particle decay.
-In our view, this analogy does not emphasize the point that, in the cosmological context, the problem is even more severe than in ordinary situations, because, in that case, we can not even rely on the strict Copenhagen interpretation as a source of `` safe and practical rules".
+We should point out that some researchers in the field, such as \cite{Padmanabhan}, have acknowledged that there is something mysterious in the standard account of the emergence of structure, and people like J. Hartle \cite{Hartle1} have pointed out the need to generalize quantum mechanics to deal with cosmology, and, of course, R. Penrose, who in his last book \cite{RoadToReality} has stressed the relevance of the general measurement problem in quantum mechanics to the problem of breakdown of the H.\&I. during inflation, comparing it with the problem of the breakdown of spherical symmetry in a particle decay.
+In our view, this analogy does not emphasize the point that, in the cosmological context, the problem is even more severe than in ordinary situations, because, in that case, we can not even rely on the strict Copenhagen interpretation as a source of ``safe and practical rules".
 We will come back to the specific example in Section VII.

-The exacerbation can be illustrated with an example that exhibits quite clearly the deepening of the problem in this context, let's consider the following quotation from a well known thinker on these sort of issues in quantum theory: {\it "As long as we remain within the realm of mere predictions concerning what we shall observe (i.e. what will appear to us) and refrain from stating anything concerning ``things as they must be before we observe them " no break in the linearity of quantum dynamics is necessary. "} D'Espagnat \cite{DEspagnat}.
+The exacerbation can be illustrated with an example that exhibits quite clearly the deepening of the problem in this context: Let us consider the following quotation from a well known thinker on these issues in quantum theory: {\it ``As long as we remain within the realm of mere predictions concerning what we shall observe (i.e. what will appear to us) and refrain from stating anything concerning ``things as they must be before we observe them `` no break in the linearity of quantum dynamics is necessary ".} D'Espagnat \cite{DEspagnat}.

 {\it \bf However, in the cosmological setting, we need to deal, precisely, with this situation: we need to think about the state of affairs of the universe before the emergence of the conditions that make us possible, before we existed and before we ever carried out an observation or measurement. }